I am your guiding light, the all-knowing, all-caring, all-sensing, all-feeling.

 Both teams are pretty equal on the rap sheet.

-The 49ers are obviously they're they're on defense.
+The 49ers are obviously on defense.

-They've been embarrassed, and they've got some explaining to do on gay rights, gays in the locker room and gay marriage.
+They've been embarrassed, and they've got some explaining to do on gay rights, gays in the locker room, and gay marriage.

 The Ravens are very confident on that score.

-The Ravens have uh they've had to make no apologies and make no excuses about that, but the 49ers have been asking for forgiveness all week.
+The Ravens have had to make no apologies and make no excuses about that.

-They've been making excuses, the coaches had to talk about it.
+The coaches had to talk about it.

-We're we're we're we're hip to it.
+We're hip to it.

-But the 49ers, they've been they've been knocked off uh the whatever momentum they have, they've been knocked off the pace they were on.
+But the 49ers, they've been knocked off whatever momentum they have.

-So in this case, I don't even know what the point Brian, do you know what the points are?
+So in this case, I don't even know what the point.

-Is it is it uh you don't I think I saw three and a half, but I don't know who's getting the points.
+I think I saw three and a half, but I don't know who's getting the points.

-Especially you got a team from San Francisco that that that really has been knocked off its uh game here on the issue of gays in the locker room, gay marriage, gay rights.
+I'll have to go with the Ravens in this case, especially you've got a team from San Francisco that really has been knocked off its game here on the issue of gays in the locker room, gay marriage, gay rights.

-That just they ought to be leading in that score.
+They ought to be leading in that score.

 And they're not.

-Ravens clearly dominant in uh in that it just it it just means the four 49ers don't have their minds right.
+It just means the 49ers don't have their minds right.

-Uh Ravens do.
+Ravens do.

-Sources of so take the Ravens and either lay the points or give the points, whatever you need to do.
+Sources of, so take the Ravens and either lay the points or give the points, whatever you need to do.

-It was the Supreme Court decision, Rosker versus Goldberg, 1981, the combat exemption, women, if it's lifted, there is no constitutional reason to exclude women from the draft if the ban on women in combat is lifted.
+Women, if it's lifted, there is no constitutional reason to exclude women from the draft if the ban on women in combat is lifted.